sparkdq.checks#

 - max_length

-Maximum allowed length (must be > 0).
+Maximum acceptable string length threshold (must be positive).

 - Type: